autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 - **From System**
   - Operation mode: This is used to see if the vehicle is operated in the Autonomous mode.
 - **From Human Machine Interface (HMI)**
-  - Approval: to authorize the execution of autonomous driving operations, execute lane change, entry into intersection.
+  - Feature execution: to execute/authorize autonomous driving operations, e.g. execute lane change, entry into intersection.
 - **From API Layer**
   - Goal: This is the final pose that Planning Component will try to achieve.
   - Check point: This is the midpoint that Planning will try to go at on the way to the destination.
 This is used when calculating the route.